zongruxie4/godev/docs/FLOW_DIAGRAM.md

-# GoLite Architecture & Flow
+# TinyWasm Architecture & Flow

-This document outlines the internal architecture, component interaction, and data flow of the GoLite framework.
+This document outlines the internal architecture, component interaction, and data flow of the TinyWasm framework.

 ## Overview

-GoLite acts as an intelligent orchestrator and build system that manages the lifecycle of a Go-based web application.
+TinyWasm acts as an intelligent orchestrator and build system that manages the lifecycle of a Go-based web application.
 It integrates several specialized managers to handle asset processing, compilation, server management, and browser automation.

 ## Core Components